thuey/thuey.github.io/_drafts/react-past-present-and-future.md

 ### ![](https://llimllib.github.io/pymag-trees/images/figure4.png)
 Reconciliation

 When something changes (e.g. state is updated), React updates the virtual DOM in a process known as reconciliation.
 In reconciliation, React calls render on all of the component instances that were affected by the state change.
-It will then update the virtual DOM with the new render output, computing the diff that was necessary to perform the update.
-This diff is passed along to react-dom or ReactNative, which updates the UI.
+It will then update the virtual DOM with the new render output, computing the diff that was necessary to perform the update along the way.
+This diff is then passed along to the renderer (most likely react-dom or ReactNative), which updates the UI.
 ![](https://sg.fiverrcdn.com/photo2s/113265529/original/eb477fc04ea08437021fe754ece30bdbdb6bfc3b.png?1529521868)

 ## Stack Reconciliation